jessnarsinuesvector/TDD-Practice/README.md

 Key takeaway from this activity was that it was generating tests would have been a lot easier if the design were as perfect as possible.
 Improper design caused the tests to be brittle and I had to do it from scratch.
 It is also worth noting that changes in-between are inevitable and this is where flexibility and simplicity in the design and implementation matters the most.

+A time box of 20mins/day is also very challenging.
+At first, I thought it would easy where I did this in parallel of other things but that only got in the way.
+I changed that by putting aside 20 mins with pure focus and had better results.
+I proved the point that Jim shared with us through the activity that he fostered: multitasking takes more time to get things finished versus a focused effort to finish one task at a time.

 In summary, the requirements were straight forward:

 Exercise